 For the purposes of APPR, there are no K-2 standardized tests administered or required by the State.
 Decisions about how to measure student progress in K-2 are made by local school districts and BOCES.
 Education Law §3012-c provides districts and BOCES with design flexibility and assessment options.
 This document is intended for districts and BOCES seeking opportunities to reduce and/or refine assessments used in early elementary grades and subjects.
 Districts and BOCES are encouraged to reflect upon decisions made within Grades K-2 to ensure testing is the minimum necessary for effective decision making at the classroom, school and district level.
 Effective March 2, 2014, the Department implemented the Regents action to eliminate traditional standardized assessments for use in K-2 from the list of state-approved assessments for use in APPR plans for the 2014-15 school year and beyond.
 The Department requires districts and BOCES and their respective collective bargaining units to identify ways other than traditional standardized assessments to assess learning progress for these very young students.
 There are a variety of ways in which a district or BOCES can design a meaningful and authentic assessment program that provides information to drive instructional decisions, ultimately leading to an increase in students' knowledge and skills.
 This document offers considerations and opportunities that draw upon performance-based assessment approaches used by a variety of districts and BOCES.
 The Department offers this resource to encourage districts to engage in collaborative conversations about assessment opportunities available at all levels, including the early elementary level.
 Please also see the Guidance on the Amendments to Reduce Local Testing for APPR Purposes.

-This module is designed to provide helpful feedback to the field based on common issues we are seeing as districts and BOCES submit their APPR data for the October 17, 2014 deadline.
+This webinar is designed to provide helpful feedback to the field based on common issues we are seeing as districts/BOCES submit their APPR data for the October 16, 2015 deadline.
 Please note: Local level 1 data centers will require earlier due dates to allow sufficient time for processing.
-Several sample scenarios with illustrative data have been utilized to show appropriate district/BOCES steps in data submission.
+Several sample scenarios with illustrative data have been utilized to show appropriate steps in data submission.